seidumohammed/alx-zero_day/0x03-git/README.md

-A readme for the 0x0-3 dir
+Updated the readme here in 0x03-git dir